Langsett Reservoir walk is a great fairly low-level route you can do that’s accessible for most walkers.

 Facilities on the walk

-There are public toilets available at the start of the walk the Langsett Reservoir car park.
+There are public toilets available at the start of the walk at the Langsett Reservoir car park.

 Other useful information

-The path at the beginning of the walk is good to walk on but on the other side of the reservoir, it can get quite muddy in places, hiking boots a good idea in wet weather!
+The path at the beginning of the walk is good to walk on but on the other side of the reservoir it can get quite muddy in places, so hiking boots are a good idea in wet weather!

 The route is signposted in places but I would always recommend you take a map and compass (see below).